SuperQ/smokeping_prober/README.md

 The interval Duration is in [Go time.ParseDuration()](https://golang.org/pkg/time/#ParseDuration) syntax.

-NOTE: The config is only read on startup, SIGHUP is not supported (yet).
+The config is read on startup, and can be reloaded with the SIGHUP signal.

 ## Building and running